Animar123/Yash_BlueStampPorfolio/index.md

 <img src= "roboflowT2.png"  width="60%" height="40%">

-While training the model on roboflow worked well, I also wanted to train the model my self to see if wheter my accuracy would change.
-In order for this to be possible I would need acces to a GPU to be able to handdale the advanced processing that is infovleved to train a computer vision model.
-Roboflow lets me donwload my labeld images so that I can feed it into a training program.
-I then utilized google colabs to train my model becasue it provides a free GPU for me to train my images on.
+While training the model on roboflow worked well, I also wanted to train the model myself to see whether my accuracy would change.
+In order for this to be possible I would need access to a GPU to be able to handle the advanced processing that is involved to train a computer vision model.
+Roboflow lets me download my labeled images so that I can feed it into a training program.
+I then utilized google colabs to train my model because it provides a free GPU for me to train my images on.
 I then ran some code that would access my labeled images through the roboflow API and than ran train.py program in YOLOv5.
 I set the model to be trained with 50 iterations (epochs) the model that was trained in used over 100 epochs.
-In roboflow, the expected model accuary when trained with 50 epoch is around 71-75%.
-My trained model came out toe be around 74.2% accurate which matches with the predectied results.
+In roboflow, the expected model accuracy when trained with 50 epochs is around 71-75%.
+My trained model came out to be around 74.2% accurate which matches with the predicted results.

 <img src="mAP1.png"  width="60%" height="40%">